-Synergy analyzed using the Highest Single Agent (HSA) method.
+(1) Synergy analyzed using the Highest Single Agent (HSA) method.

 Under the anticipated trial design, frontline and R/R TP53 mutant AML patients who have received prior HMA therapy will receive treatment with APR-246 and the Bcl-2 inhibitor, and frontline patients who are HMA-naïve will receive treatment with APR-246, Bcl-2 inhibitor and azacitidine.
-We intend to expand the number of patients in individual arms of the trial, as warranted by adverse event and efficacy data, to enable a path to registration in frontline and R/R AML.
-We anticipate enrollment of the first patient in the fourth quarter of 2019.
+We intend to expand the number of patients in individual arms of the trial, as warranted by safety and efficacy data, to enable a path to registration in frontline and R/R AML.
+We anticipate enrollment of the first patient in .
 The following figure shows the design of the Phase 1/2 AML Trials.